 Each of your employees are in different stages of their savings journey.
 For example, when it comes to retirement readiness, many workers fall into two categories: “undersavers” (not saving enough for retirement) or “oversavers” (those who have saved enough to achieve financial goals but are still working, saving and limiting expenditures).
 Ensuring you have financial wellness initiatives in place that address the specific and unique needs of a wide spectrum of savers is a key component of any financial benefits program.

 While employers may consider starting a financial wellness program because it’s the right thing to do, it’s more than just a “feel-good” benefit.
 Helping employees reduce their personal financial stress can also have a number of positive impacts on the overall workplace.
-Each week, workers spend an average of 9.2 hours addressing their personal finances while at work.
-Improving employees’ financial well-being could have a positive ripple effect:[3]
+Workers could spend up to 10+ hours a week addressing their personal finances while at work.[3]
+Improving employees’ financial well-being could have a positive ripple effect.

 Overall, employers of all sizes can implement some aspect of a financial wellness program to help employees reduce financial stress, improve personal well-being and get on the path toward financial security.
 We are here to help when you are ready to discuss your retirement plan needs and its financial wellness strategy.